 Walk up and down the aisles of any major supplement store, and you’re bound to feel overwhelmed by the variety of protein powder available.
 Sources range from whey to soy to pea (yes, pea as in the vegetable), and come in flavors like “Rocky Road,” “Birthday Cake” and “Extreme Milk Chocolate” (not to be confused with “Double Rich Chocolate,” of course).
 On top of all that, there’s deciding whether or not to shell out for premium options like “hydrolyzed” and “isolate,” which come with a considerably higher price tag.

 But is it worth springing for pricier blends of protein powder that are said to digest faster or deliver more nutrients to your muscles?
 And how do your personal goals and dietary needs factor in?
-To help you navigate the confusing world of protein powders and select the right variation for you, we’ve highlighting the most common types of protein powder and the best uses for each.
+To help you navigate the confusing world of protein powders and select the right variation for you, we’ve highlighted the most common types of protein powder and the best uses for each.

 Protein Powder for the People

 1. Whey Protein Powder

 Perhaps the most common and cheapest variety of protein powder on the market, whey protein can be found at any supplement retailer and even in some grocery stores.
 Boasting an impressive array of vitamins and minerals, this dairy-based product has become a post-workout staple in the diets of pro athletes and recreational gym-goers alike.
 And there’s good reason whey is the way to go for many: It has been shown to help repair muscles post-strength session, and increase muscle strength and size when consumed within two hours of your workout.

 But it’s not as easy as grabbing any old jug and hitting the road.
 Consumers have the option of “hydrolyzed,” “isolate,” and more.
 At its core, “hydrolyzed” means the product has broken down from whole proteins down into smaller groups of amino acids (the building blocks of proteins), also referred to as peptides.
 This method is meant to improve the speed of digestion.
 Another term, “isolate,” refers to a purification process where supplement companies attempt to get the purest form of whey protein possible.